MDFL64/safeminer/README.md

           Description : "description of steps to prevent this hazard; String",
       }
   ],
-  Geolocation    : "location of the area; TBD"
+  Geolocation    : "location of the area; TBD", isDeleted      : "bool"
 }

 Users (table) {